ikorolev72/snmpcheck/README.md

 - add/remove/show tasks table. task monitoring, task status/progress/warning update, message system between tasks level and workers.
 - html templates
 - two dummy workers
-- command line tool 'task starter'.
+- command line tool 'task starter', 'task updater'
+- authorisation.
+Login-logout, check on pages if required.

 ### What not yet ready:
-- autentification do not used
+do not used
 - do not test real workers
 - do not collect ip yet ( from pgsql, only from existing group )